To be watchful; alert. To pay careful attention to something.

 The Origin Of ‘Keep Your Eyes Peeled’

 There are two versions of this phrase.
-One version uses the word “peeled” at the end, while the other uses the word “skinned.”
-Both forms convey the same idea: Figuratively removing the skin of one’s eyes in order to pay better attention.
+One version uses the word “peeled,” while the other uses the word “skinned.”
+Both forms convey the same idea—figuratively removing the skin of one’s eyes in order to pay better attention.

-With that out of the way, let’s talk about how old this phrase is.
-Both versions of the idiom appear as early as the 19th century.
+Moving along, let’s talk about how old this phrase is.
+Both versions of the idiom appear in print as early as the 19th century.
 Let’s look at two examples.
 First, the version with the word “skinned” is seen in an old book from 1832:

 “‘Keep your eyes skinned now,’ said the old trapper.”

 The other form (the one that uses the word “peeled”) is written in the Kenosha Telegraph newspaper, 1852:

 “Keep your eyes peeled for all their antics.”

-- If you’re wandering around in a desert, the heat isn’t the only thing you have to be way of.
+- If you’re wandering around in the desert, the heat isn’t the only thing you have to be careful of.
 You also have to keep your eyes peeled for any dangerous creatures on the ground, like rattlesnakes or scorpions.